KaleidonKep99/Steinway-B-211/README.md

 **I just want a ready-to-use sample library, without having to add fancypants effects to it.
 Is this project good for me?**
 <br>
 This soundfont has been made to give professional users a 360° field of view on B-211's sound, which they can tweak as they desire.
 The user has the ability to control their timbre by adding their own effects.<br />
-If you want something with pre-applied effects, I suggest you check out [Steinway D-274](https://github.com/KaleidonKep99/Steinway-D-274)
 <br><br>
 **The SoundFont sounds muffled when playing Black MIDIs, how can I fix this?**
 <br>